Emsworth, some Miscellaneous Additional History

 later demolished as was the former store which was converted

-into dwelling units for sale in 1970.
 The undershot mill-wheel (see right) is still in position.

 The tail race opening can be seen underneath the balconies

-on the West side of the building.
 Traces of the foundations of the mill wall flank the garage

 wall on the North side of the complex.